Why use email to talk to your customers, what tools to use, and how to build your list

 - A way to measure the performance and success of your different segments, split tests, and emails

 Some of the more popular email marketing platforms that check all of these points include Mailchimp, Constant Contact, Drip, Active Campaign and ConvertKit, but there are others that work just as well.
 Mailchimp is the one you’ve probably heard of.
 It lets you manage up to 2,000 subscribers and 12,000 emails at no cost.
 Constant Contact is the fastest growing platform.
 Their tracking tools are simple and they house social media sharing tools within their platform.

-Here’s a quick view of the top email marketing platforms you may want to consider:
+Here’s a quick view of the top 3 email marketing platforms for small businesses you might want to consider:

 Now this is the tough part.
 Building an email list isn’t going to be easy, but if you follow a few simple steps, you’ll be ahead of the game and pulling in email addresses by the bundle.
 There’s almost no limit on how creative you can get when trying to collect emails, but the following tips are a solid foundation to whatever strategy you choose:

 - You have to give to receive: Ask yourself what you’re willing to give away in exchange for a consumers email address.
 Is it a free e-book, a chance to win a contest, a discount on one of your top selling products?
 Whatever you choose should be compelling enough to convince consumers that it’s worth their personal info.

 - Great content still matters: Here’s the thing about building an email list – your content must be useful, informative, and customized just enough to make your consumer feel special.
 Sending pointless content that doesn’t speak to your audience or doesn’t offer any meaningful information is as good as spam and will have consumers hitting the unsubscribe button in a hurry.